Idea-Link/llm-image-evaluator/docs/architecture/security-and-performance.md

     - **Session Management**: Handled entirely by Supabase Auth, which provides a secure, battle-tested system.

-    - **Password Policy**: The single site-wide password for the MVP will be stored as a secure secret/environment variable, never in the code.
+    - **Single Admin User**: The system uses a single pre-configured admin user account.
+The admin password is stored as a secure environment variable and managed through Supabase Auth's built-in security features.

+    - **No Public Access**: Public user registration is disabled, ensuring only the authorized admin can access the system.

 ## Performance Optimization